Welcome to Harmony Farms! My name is Novi, and since I am the "Head of the Herd", I get to introduce you to all my friends.

 I know, it sounds like a sissy name, but this guy is no sissy!
 True (as his friends call him), is my old stable mate from my days at the barn in Melbourne with my former owner.
 I remembered him the minute his hoof hit the ground at our barn!
-He is a big, big boy, 16.1 hands, with a dark chocolate coat (similar to mine!).
-Although he is only 12 years old, he is pretty smart and well trained.
+He is a big, big boy, 16.2 hands, with a dark chocolate coat (similar to mine!).
+He is pretty smart and well trained too.
 He is a Thoroughbred.
 You know, like the ones that run in the Triple Crown races.
 He reminds us of that all the time.
 Hey True, if you never raced, you are not race horse!
 Just a subtle reminder.
 That is one of my jobs as head of the herd, keeping all these egos in check!
 It is a tough job indeed.
-Anyway, so far none of the mares have gone ga ga over him, except Sweet Pea, but she goes ga ga over every guy that comes in here!
+Anyway, so far none of the mares have gone ga ga over him!
 He just seems to like everyone and that is fine with me.
-He will fit in well with our riding program because we have some tall riders who need a bigger horse and Mr. Valentino will do quite nicely.
 Glad to have my buddy back!

 Registered Name: True Valentino

 He was a show horse and he has been everywhere.
 Oh the stories he tells.
 He is 16H, which is bigger than me, but who cares!
 He's pretty quiet most of the time except at turn out in the morning.
 Boy, can he run!
 He is now in the smaller pasture with Blondie.
 They call him the babysitter horse.
 He treats Blondie like a Princess, but he gets a little too possessive sometimes if you ask me.
 She is not a baby you know!
 I guess he means well because everyone loves him for it.

 Breed: Quarter Horse